-The announcement will also be made via the district website, Facebook (“Thompson School District”), Twitter (@ThompsonR2J) and the district school closure line (970-613-6788) .
-A phone call, e-mail and text message will be sent to all district families who have authorized the communication in the Infinite Campus "Parent Portal."
+Announcements regarding school closures and delayed starts will be made via the district website, Facebook (“Thompson School District”), Twitter (@ThompsonR2J) and the district school closure line (970-613-6788).
+A phone call, e-mail and text message will be sent to all district families who have authorized communication in the Infinite Campus "Parent Portal."
 Media sources will be contacted for both school closings and late starts.

-When schools are closed, all athletic events and practices are canceled.
+When schools are closed, all athletic events and practices are canceled as well.